wein.plus

 Malerei aus dem Grab des Chaemwese in Theben um 1450 v.
 Chr. mit Motiven der Weinlese und Weinbereitung - Bild 2 und 3

 The origins of European viticulture lie primarily in Greece.
 In his Iliad, the poet Homer (8th century BC) reports on wine as the house drink of his epic heroes.
-The Mycenaean culture in the 16th century BC (Mycenae = north-eastern Peloponnese, province of Argolis) already practised targeted viticulture.
-This has been proven by archaeological finds in the ancient palaces, including cellars with wine remains in storage jars and grape seeds.
-The Greek philosopher Theophrastus (370-287 BC), who was born on the island of Lesbos, already described the necessary coordination of grape variety, soil type and climate.
-Common vine training systems were tree training, bush training or flat ground training.
+Wine was already being grown in the Mycenaean culture in the 16th century BC (Mycenae = north-eastern Peloponnese, province of Argolis), as archaeological finds in ancient palaces prove in a cellar with wine remains in jugs and grape seeds.
+The Greek philosopher Theophrastus (370-287 BC), who was born on the island of Lesbos, described the necessary harmonisation of grape variety, soil and climate.
+The usual forms of training were tree training, bush training and flat soil training.
 It was known that appropriate pruning had a favourable effect on yield and wine quality.

 Antike Weine - Parthenon Akropolis Athen